amolenaar/elixir_lambda/README.md

 access keys.
 You do not need to have Erlang/Elixir installed on your system since we do the building from Docker containers.

-To deploy the S3 bucket stack and the example stack, simply type:
+To deploy the S3 bucket stack and the example stacks, simply type:

     make

-This will build the zip files, upload them to S3 and deploy the custom runtime and a Lambda function.
+This will build the zip files, upload them to S3 and deploy the custom runtime and Lambda functions.

 To test the function, simply call: